MediaComem/docker-brownbag/README.md

 # Docker Brown Bag: From Hello World to Swarm

-This document is a step-by-step procedure that you can follow to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.
+This document is a step-by-step guide that you can follow to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.

+Note: many names and IDs shown in sample command outputs in this guide are randomly generated or context-dependent, and will differ on your machine.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->